 Another common cause of tension headaches is poor posture, especially when sitting.
 Modifying your workstation can help to improve your posture.
 Ultimately, this will prevent tension headaches by reducing pressure in your jaw and neck muscles.
 A few simple tips (APTA, 2011) include:

 - Keeping your computer screen in a position that is no lower than eye level.

 - Using a headset rather than a regular phone to help prevent added tension to your neck muscles.

 Finally, incorporating softer foods into your diet can give your jaw a chance to relax.
-A few healthy soft food ideas include yogurts without added sugars, particularly Greek yogurt, which is a great protein source, homemade fruit smoothies, soft fruits like bananas or ripened peaches, cooked oatmeal, or cooked vegetables.
-For a creative way to incorporate soft vegetables into your diet, try making mashed cauliflower by pureeing cooked cauliflower and adding your favorite spices, which will give you a mashed potato-like dish, perfect to serve as a healthy side dish for you and your family.
+A few healthy soft food ideas include Greek yogurt, which is a great protein source, homemade fruit smoothies, and soft fruits.
+For a creative way to incorporate soft vegetables into your diet, try making mashed cauliflower.
+Start by pureeing cooked cauliflower and adding your favorite spices, which will give you a mashed potato-like dish, which is perfect to serve as a healthy side dish for you and your family.

 Remember to keep these tips in mind, and if you have any questions or would like to make an appointment with one of our physical therapists, give us a call at 855-PT-FIRST today!

 American Physical Therapy Association.
 (APTA).
 (2011).
 Physical Therapist’s Guide to Headaches.
 Retrieved from: https://www.moveforwardpt.com/SymptomsConditionsDetail.aspx?cid=fd8a18c8-1893-4dd3-9f00-b6e49cad5005